 The school considers the completion of course and clerkship evaluation to be part of a student's professional responsibilities and essential feedback for the ongoing monitoring of the learning environment.
-To obtain adequate feedback, all students must complete at least 80%, per academic year, of their assigned evaluations of courses, modules, faculty, clerkships, and clinical sites.
-In order to obtain actionable feedback, evaluations must be submitted via MedHub within 10 business days of the completion of the module/course.
-Students are highly encouraged to complete evaluations after the completion of LPA or exams.
-When possible, faculty will provide time after the LPA or exam to complete evaluations.
-Evaluations not completed within 10 business days will be automatically removed and no longer available for completion by the student.
+To obtain adequate feedback, all students must complete at least 80% of the evaluations assigned to them in each academic year.
+This includes all types of evaluations including course, module, clerkship, site, individual faculty, and peer.